idaholab/moose/framework/doc/content/source/constraints/EqualValueConstraint.md

 `secondary_variable` parameter can also be supplied.
 Lagrange multipliers are used to perform the constraint enforcement.

+See [PenaltyEqualValueConstraint](/PenaltyEqualValueConstraint.md) for penalty-based enforcement of analogous constraints.

 !syntax description /Constraints/EqualValueConstraint

 !syntax parameters /Constraints/EqualValueConstraint